isomerpages/nlb-nrm/_readfest/7_bbg.md

 ![banner RF](\images\RF_BBG.jpg)

 The **Big Book Giveaway (BBG)** is an annual community event by the National Library Board where pre-loved books can be taken home for free.
-This year, BBG is travelling out into the community to spread the joy of reading!
+This year, BBG is travelling out into the community to spread the joy of reading through mini-BBGs in the public libraries!
+From **15 - 18 July**, look out for a mini-BBG book corner near you* to select some pre-loved books, while stocks last.

-Keep checking this page for more information on how you can get involved.
+*Mini-BBGs will be hosted in our public libraries except library@orchard, library@esplanade and library@chinatown.
+When arranging for your visit to the mini-BBG, it is recommended that you check the library crowd levels [HERE](https://nlb.gov.sg/visitors){:target="_blank"}.

+On weekends, be sure to [BOOK](https://go.gov.sg/library-visit-booking) your library visit before heading down.

 **Our Partners**